-Some people are unaffected by inflation.
-People who receive incomes that are adjusted for inflation, such as social security, or when union workers get automatic cost-of-living adjustments (COLAs), which raises pay according to some percentage of the CPI, will largely be unaffected by inflation.
+Some people are less affected by inflation.
+People who receive incomes adjusted for inflation, such as social security, or union workers with automatic cost-of-living adjustments (COLAs), which raises pay according to some percentage of the CPI, will largely be unaffected by inflation.

-Generally, those people who are hurt by inflation are generally people who receive income at a fixed interest rate.
+The people hurt most by inflation are people who receive income at a fixed interest rate.
 This includes retirees, who may depend on a fixed pension or annuity income, savers who have bought bonds, or who have savings accounts or certificates of deposit, and creditors, who often lend money at a fixed rate of interest.
 Higher inflation will reduce the value of money over time.
 If the inflation rate is higher than the interest rate, then the actual purchasing power of the money received by those who are receiving this fixed interest income will decline.

 Many of the effects of inflation depend on whether it is anticipated or unanticipated.
 Anticipated inflation causes people to counteract the consequences of the higher inflation rate.
 For instance, unions will ask for higher pay raises and workers will also demand higher pay raises.
 However, unanticipated inflation causes people to lose purchasing power – their real income declines, because it takes time to recognize the inflation.

 The main effect of anticipated inflation is that people who lend money will demand a higher interest rate for their loans to compensate for the loss of the purchasing power of their future cash flow.
 Generally, lenders increase the rate of interest they charge by the inflation premium, which is the interest rate that covers the expected rate of inflation.
 So if a lender thinks that a 6% return is a fair return, and the inflation rate is 3%, then the lender will seek a 9% interest rate on its loan.